 - No withdrawal (post-cycle)

-Children who have not experienced a standard growth spurt appropriate for their age, may be prescribed HGH by a pediatric endocrinologist, successfully accelerating growth and improving their quality of life.
+Children who have not experienced a standard growth spurt appropriate for their age can be prescribed HGH by a pediatric endocrinologist, successfully accelerating growth and improving their quality of life.

-In medicine, HGH has been prescribed in the treatment of cachexic (muscle wasting) states, including AIDS.
+In medicine, HGH has been prescribed in the treatment of cachexia (muscle-wasting), including AIDS.

 HGH’s most prominent effect in terms of body composition is subcutaneous and visceral fat loss.